Former Fiat Chrysler CEO Sergio Marchionne had 'serious illness' for over a year

-Former Fiat Chrysler CEO Sergio Marchionne, who suddenly died this week, had undergone treatments for over a year due to a “serious illness,” according to a Swiss hospital.
+Former Fiat Chrysler CEO Sergio Marchionne, who died suddenly this week, had undergone treatments for over a year due to a “serious illness,” according to a Swiss hospital.

 Continue Reading Below